LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 ~~~
 {: .bash}

 The shell will print out each matching line.
+This might go on for a while.
+If you would like to cancel the command, you can hit <kbd>Ctr</kbd> + <kbd>C</kbd> which you learned about in _Working with files and directories_.

 We include the `-o` flag to print only the matching part of the lines e.g.
 (handy for isolating/checking results):